jhunschejones/Music-Like-You-Mean-It/README.md

-# Music-Like-You-Mean-It
-A CMS + blog for my online music production training content
+# Music Like You Mean It

+## Overview
+This repo houses a Rails 6 web app that I use to deliver online music production training content.
+It is currently under construction!